Neo Geo – Baseball Stars 2

 Memory Card Support: Yes.
 After you use up your 4 given Credits (3 lives per Credit), you can save your game, and start back on the last stage you were on.

-Story: Believe it or not, there actually is a story.
-3 years after the events in the first King of the Monsters, only 3 of the original 6 monsters have survived, and they’ve become even more powerful.
+Story: 3 years after the events in the first King of the Monsters, only 3 of the original 6 monsters have survived, and they’ve become even more powerful.
 The 3 monsters travel around the globe to protect cities from invading alien monsters, lead by the evil Famardy (yes, that is the final boss’ name).

 Selectable characters: Super Geon (Godzilla-type creature), Cyber Woo (mechanized King Kong creature), Atomic Guy (super-hero creature)